 Ms. Alexandra Baumbusch

 Ms. Baumbusch is originally from San Antonio, Texas, and moved to Ontario to complete her Bachelor of Arts degree at the University of Western Ontario.
 She then ventured on to explore the west coast, and received her Bachelor of Education Degree at the University of British Columbia, with a specialization in elementary education.
-For the past year, she has taught Kindergarten at West Point Grey Academy.

 Ms. Baumbusch is a life long learner, and places a high value on building strong relationships with her students.
 Here at Pythagoras Academy, she wishes to inspire each of her students to reach their full potential, as unique individuals.
 In her personal time, Ms. Baumbusch enjoys passions such as painting, working with animals, playing piano and singing.